umputun/spot/README.md

 - `--inventory-file` set hosts from the provided inventory file.
 Example: `--inventory-file=inventory.yml`.
 - `--inventory-url` set hosts from the provided inventory URL.
 Example: `--inventory-url=http://localhost:8080/inventory`.
-- `--filter`, `-i`: Set the allowed hosts using the provided name or host address.
+- `--filter`, `-f`: Set the allowed hosts using the provided name or host address.
 This flag acts as a filter for the hosts defined in the playbook file or inventory.
-For instance, if a user has a playbook file with 10 hosts but only wants to execute the tasks on 3 of them, the `--host` flag can be used to specify (filter) the desired host names and host addresses to execute the tasks on.
-Example usage: `--host=h1.example.com --host=h2.example.com -h=my-cool-host`.
+For instance, if a user has a playbook file with 10 hosts but only wants to execute the tasks on 3 of them, the `--filter` flag can be used to specify (filter) the desired host names and host addresses to execute the tasks on.
+Example usage: `--filter=h1.example.com --filter=h2.example.com -f=my-cool-host`.

 ### Inventory file format